wtree101/matlab-rk-analysis/readme.md

-# RK Phase Diagram Analysis
+# QRK Analysis

-MATLAB implementation for analyzing and comparing different variants of the Quantile-based Randomized Kaczmarz (QRK) algorithm.
+MATLAB implementation for analyzing and comparing the Quantile-based Randomized Kaczmarz (QRK) algorithm with different parameters.

 ## Overview